Birds of Kauai Feature image

 Red-Ringed Parakeets

-Rose-ringed Parakeet is native to India and Africa, are also called Indian ringneck parakeet.
-These pet birds are prevalent on Kauai, with green plumage and rose-colored rings around their necks.
-It can easily be seen on Kauai, and their most famous attribute is human mimicry.
+Rose-ringed Parakeet is native to India and Africa.
+They are also called Indian ringneck parakeet.
+These pet birds are present on Kauai, with green plumage and rose-colored rings around their necks.
+It can easily be seen on Kauai, and these birds are most famous for their human mimicry.

-These parakeets feed on fruits, nuts, vegetables, seeds, and fresh water.
-Their favorite seasons are summer and spring when they lay eggs in nests 3 meters high from the plain.
+Parakeets feed on fruits, nuts, vegetables, seeds, and fresh water.
+Their favorite seasons are summer and spring when they lay eggs in nests that are 3 meters high from the plain ground.

 Taxonomy of Rose-Ringed Parakeet